RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     We recommend that you run the `rlckeck` installation verification to make sure that the installation completed successfully.
     If you want to run this verification at a later time, you can run: `/opt/redislabs/bin/rlcheck`

-### Installation answer file
+    {{% /expand %}}

+    {{% expand "How can I do a silent install of RS?" %}}
+To install RS without answering the installation questions, either:

+- Run `./install.sh -y` to answer yes to all of the questions.
-To avoid answering the installation questions during the installation process, you can prepare an answer file and use it to do a silent installation.
+- Prepare an answer file and use it to do a silent installation.

 To install RS with an answer file: